ampproject/amphtml/extensions/amp-analytics/linker-id-receiving.md

 ##### Cookie Names

 Each key within the `cookies` config object defines the cookie name.
-It's value needs to be an object containing a single key-value pair.
-That key should be named `value`, and its value should be the macro that determines the information stored in the cookie.
+It's value needs to be an object.
+The key should be named `value`, and its value should be the macro that determines the information stored in the cookie.

 Note: The following key values are reserved, and cannot be used as cookie names.
-They are ['`referrerDomains`', '`enabled`', '`cookiePath`', '`cookieMaxAge`', '`cookieSecure`', '`cookieDomain`'].
+They are ['`referrerDomains`', '`enabled`', '`cookiePath`', '`cookieMaxAge`', '`cookieSecure`', '`cookieDomain`', '`sameSite`', '`SameSite`', '`secure`'].

 ##### Cookie Values